BENZOOgataga/benzoogataga/README.md

 - ⚙️ Visit my professional [portfolio website](https://benzoogataga.com/) for infra-related projects.
 - 🌐 Visit my personal [portfolio website](https://benzoogataga.com/) for more personal, game-related creations.
-- ✍️ I voluntarily won't share my LinkedIn profile as it's primarily French content!
+- ✍️ I voluntarily don't share my LinkedIn here as it's mostly in French.
+> **Note:** I'm not a software developer.
+My projects focus on infrastructure, bots, and systems, not code volume or GitHub scoring.

 ---

 ## 💼 What I Do